-The chain fitted on your motorcycle has O-rings to protect its moving parts from dirt, and to hold the lubricant inside.
+The chain fitted on your motorcycle has O-rings that keep dirt out of and lubricant inside the sliding parts.
 So as not to damage these seals when cleaning the chain, use special solvents and avoid aggressive washing with high-pressure steam cleaners.